llnl/axom/src/axom/bump/doxygen_mainpage.md

 are various flavors of each type of object.
 This can make it difficult to write algorithms against Blueprint data since the data live in Conduit nodes with different names and they may have different formats.
 Conduit can also use multiple data types for any of the data arrays that represent objects.
-Views were developed to simplify some of these challenges by providing common templated interfaces that let different types of objects be accessed in a uniform way.
-Templating helps to deal with the data types.
-The views also provide functions that can wrap a Conduit node in a suitable view type and then dispatch that view to a generic user-provided lambda, enabling algorithms to be instantiated for multiple data types with a compact amount of code.
+Bump views simplify some of these challenges by providing common templated interfaces that access different types of objects in a uniform way while also supporting multiple data types.
+Bump provides functions that can wrap a Conduit node in a suitable view and dispatch that view to a generic user-provided lambda, enabling algorithms to be instantiated for multiple data types with a compact amount of code.

 # Utilities {#bumputilities}